-- A. In the event that a student is found not responsible for academic dishonesty, all documents concerning the case shall be destroyed. - B. In the event that a student is found responsible and sanctions applied, the documents shall remain on file in the Office of Continuing Education for six years after a dismissed student leaves the College, or until the student graduates. - C. The Office of Continuing Education shall maintain a list of the students for whom academic dishonesty was determined.
-In the event of a second substantiated charge, the Provost's Office shall notify the College Conduct Board.
+- A. In the event that a student is found not responsible for academic dishonesty, all documents concerning the case shall be destroyed. - B. In the event that a student does not appeal, or, following an appeal is found responsible, the documents shall remain on file in the Office of th Provost for six years after a dismissed student leaves the College, or until the student graduates. - C. The Provost shall maintain a list of the students for whom academic dishonesty was determined. - D. In the event of a second substained violation, the Provost may refer the matter to an ad hoc committee for consideration of further sanctions; this committee would be comprised of the Provost or designee, the Chair of the Educational Standards Committee or designee, and a third member agreeable to be drawn from the Faculty.
+This committee will review the records and make a recommendation to the President regarding further sanctions.
+Sanctions up to and including suspension or expulsion could be applied.
+Substantiated violations beyond the second would be handled in an identical manner.